jasmina-dzurlic/Kassemble/proposal.md

 My program will assemble reference-free genome wide associations (GWAS) with a k-mer based approach.
 For the class project, I will build the `kassemble` module that will assemble unique k-mers into denovo contigs in order to map the location of genetic variants detected.

 ### Data sources and input
 `kassemble` will use genomic data in a .fastq format and phenotype data in a .csv format.

 ### User interaction and output
 My program...

-#### The pre-analysis with kmerkit
 ```bash
 # write kmer databases for two samples to /tmp/test
 kmerkit kcount --name test --workdir /tmp --sample A A.fastq.gz --sample B B.fastq.gz